-This uber-delicious Easy Eggless Pecan Pie is a MUST-MAKE for the holidays!
+This uber-delicious, Easy Eggless Pecan Pie is a MUST-MAKE for the holidays!
 With its crispy top, gooey center, and flaky crust, this Thanksgiving classic dessert will wow you and your guests.
 Easy to make, easier to eat.
+Check out my to-die-for Eggless Pumpkin Pie.

 Now that we have officially welcomed Fall, I thought it would be a good moment to share this wonderful Easy Eggless Pecan Pie recipe.

-This pie is definitely going to be on my table for the holidays, and I hope it will be on yours too.
+This egg-free pie is definitely going to be on my table for the holidays, and I hope it will be on yours, too.
+Let’s get baking!

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).